GRCC Scavenger Hunt

 HOW THE SCAVENGER HUNT WORKS

 1. Each team will consist of 4 members.
-If you participated in the hunt last year, we suggest that you form a new team.
+If you previously participated in our Scavenger Hunts, we suggest that you form a new team.
 You are welcome to choose your own team, or you can put your name in a “pool” of participants and the teams will be selected randomly.

 2. Each team can determine independently how they will photograph the 12 items on the list.
 You can go out and shoot together as a team, each member can shoot each item, or you can break the list up and assign individual team members certain items to shoot on their own.
-You do NOT need to COLLECT the item...just find and photograph the item on the list!
-The photograph proves that you found the item!
+However, we STRONGLY suggest that you schedule group shooting sessions and outings where you can share your knowledge and skills.
+Past participants who have been on teams that shoot together have repeatedly commented that it enhanced the experience for them.

 3. For this activity the rules regarding enhancement/manipulation are the same as for the Assigned, Creative, and Open Categories in our competition.